Prepare Your Evidence

 Agree on Facts

 The Tribunal expects parties to agree on evidence that is not in dispute; this can decrease the amount of time needed for the hearing.

-You should review the Statement of Allegations and the Defence as well as the evidence of the other parties to determine if there are any facts with which you agree.
+You should review the Record and the evidence of the other parties to determine if there are any facts with which you agree.
 If so, you should contact the other parties (or their lawyers) to discuss these facts and their inclusion in the Statement of Position (Form 14).

 Prepare Your Documents or Other Evidence

 You should prepare your documents well in advance of the hearing.
 You should review the Record to determine if it contains all the evidence necessary for the review.
 If it does, you will not need to present any evidence during the hearing.

 If you want to present evidence in addition to the Record or want to provide clarification in relation to evidence contained in the Record, you can do so by testifying, by bringing witnesses to testify or by presenting additional documents at the hearing.